T

 activity

-Experience a traditional Lao Baci ceremony, a spiritual ritual to welcome guests or celebrate significant events.
-It involves blessings and tying white cotton strings around your wrists for good luck.
+Participate in or observe a traditional Baci ceremony, a spiritual ritual to welcome guests or celebrate important occasions.
+It involves blessings and tying cotton strings around wrists for good luck.

-• Arrange through your hotel or a local tour operator.
+• Arrange this through your accommodation or a local tour operator for an authentic experience.

 4. Evening